 Opening Doors for New Americans since 1882

-Valeri Harteg is a native of Reading, Pennsylvania and currently works as the Refugee Education Coordinator at HIAS Pennsylvania.
+Valeri Harteg is a native of Reading, Pennsylvania and currently works as the Refugee Education Manager at HIAS Pennsylvania.
 She attended Franklin and Marshall College, where she studied psychology and also took on several leadership roles in campus organizations, including a student-run human rights advocacy coalition.
 Valeri received a Fulbright English Teaching Assistantship grant that took her to Guatemala after graduating from college in 2011.
 In addition to developing her passion for teaching while living abroad, Valeri also furthered her interest in intercultural relations and human rights advocacy.
 Soon after returning to the US, she began an M.S.Ed. program in Teaching English to Speakers of Other Languages (TESOL) at Temple University and was able to combine her love of teaching with her interest in supporting immigrant populations through her work as a volunteer ESL instructor for refugee English classes.
 At HIAS PA, Valeri continues to teach English to new Americans in addition to coordinating two after-school programs for refugee youth in Northeast Philadelphia.
 She is deeply grateful that she can live out her passion for education while being a voice of welcome to refugees in Philadelphia.